Work with a Translation Service

 To use Paligo with Phrase, you need to set up the Paligo to Phrase integration.
 You can then follow the translation service workflow.
 To get started, see Work with a Translation Service.

-To use the Phrase integration, the Phrase account must:
+To use the Phrase integration, you need a Phrase account that:

 To set up the integration in Paligo:

-Make sure you have a project in Phrase.
-When you export content from Paligo, it will be exported into the project in Phrase.
-You will need to get the project id, as you'll need it for the Paligo settings in the next steps.
+1. Make sure you have a project in Phrase.
+When you export content from Paligo, it will be imported into the project in Phrase.

-Select the Integrations tab and then select Add or Change on the Phrase box.
+7. Select Add or Change on the Phrase box.

 You should get a notification that the test was successful, which means that Paligo can connect to Phrase.